AceKingQueen/Bamazon-NBA-Playoffs-Edition/README.md

 # Bamazon-NBA-Playoffs-Edition
 I've created an Amazon-like storefront using MySQL and Node, specializing in products celebrating the 2018 NBA Playoffs.

-The app takes in orders from customers, checks to see if there is enough product in stock, depletes from the store inventory, and, lastly, displays what the customer will be charged.
+The app takes in orders from customers, checks to see if there is enough product in stock, depletes from the store inventory, and lastly, displays how much the order will cost.
 This application runs entirely through a computer's command line or terminal.

 ### 1) Initialize Node
 To run the application locally, please initialize node from your terminal or command line: `npm init`